Gas Discharge Arresters

-Another common surge protection device is a gas discharge arrestor, or gas tube.
-These tubes do the same job as an MOV -- they divert the extra current from the hot line to the ground line.
+Another type of surge protection device is a gas discharge arrester, or gas tube.
+These tubes do the same job as an MOV — they divert the extra current from the hot line to the ground line.
 Gas discharge arresters are typically used in places like power substations, industrial plants or inside office buildings, and they can be installed in the gas tube of a power transformer or mounted on an outside wall.

 When the voltage is at a certain level, the makeup of the gas is such that it is a poor conductor.
 When the voltage surges above that level, the electrical power is strong enough to ionize the gas, making it a very effective conductor.
 It passes on current to the ground line until the voltage reaches normal levels, and then becomes a poor conductor again.

 Both methods have a parallel circuit design — the extra voltage is fed away from the standard path to another circuit.
 A few surge protector products suppress surges with a series circuit design — the extra electricity isn't shunted to another line, but instead is slowed on its way through the hot line.
 Basically, these suppressors detect when there is high voltage and then store the electricity, releasing it gradually.
 The companies that make this type of protector argue that the method offers better protection because it reacts more quickly and doesn't dump electricity in the ground line, possibly disrupting the building's electrical system.

 As a backup, some surge protectors also have a built-in fuse.
 A fuse is a resistor that can easily conduct current as long as the current is below a certain level.
 If the current increases above the acceptable level, the heat caused by the resistance burns the fuse, thereby cutting off the circuit.
 If the MOV doesn't stop the power surge, the extra current will burn the fuse, saving the connected machine.
 This fuse only works once, as it is destroyed in the process.